tari-project/tari/README.md

     Finished release [optimized] target(s) in 12m 24s
 ```

+Compiled executable can be found by following path:

+    ./target/release/tari_base_node.exe

 Alternatively, cargo can build and install the executable into `%USERPROFILE%\.cargo\bin`, so it will be executable from
 anywhere on your system.

-    cargo install tari_base_node
+    cargo install --path=applications/tari_base_node --force

 ### Running the base node